 Gross income.
 Under section 832, gross amounts of underwriting and investment income should be computed on the basis of the underwriting and investment exhibit of the NAIC annual statement to the extent not inconsistent with the Internal Revenue Code and its Regulations.
 Gross income, however, does not include extraterritorial income that is qualifying foreign trade income.
 Use Form 8873, Extraterritorial Income Exclusion, to figure the exclusion.
-Report it as explained in the Instructions for Form 8873.
+Include the exclusion in the total for "Other deductions" on line 31.